-- 1. Shuffle all the Fact Check Cards from the lesson.
-Turn over one card at a time. - 2.
-Listen and observe your student draw, write, and say each of the facts from the lesson.
+- 1. Shuffle all the Fact Check Cards from the lesson. - 2.
+Listen and observe your student as they draw, write, and say each of the facts from the lesson.
 See the Fading Solutions in the Digital Pack for sample drawings. - Assess: Can your student draw, write, and say the answers to all facts in the lesson from memory?
 Divide the cards into two piles based on your student's responses.

-☆ Facts Not Yet Known:
+Facts Known: 🏠 Facts Not Yet Known: